LennartHennigs/Button2/README.md

 To see the latest changes to the library please take a look at the [Changelog](https://github.com/LennartHennigs/Button2/blob/master/CHANGELOG.md).

-If you find this library helpful please consider giving it a star at [GitHub](https://github.com/LennartHennigs/Button2) and/or [buy me a coffee](https://ko-fi.com/lennart0815).
+If you find this library helpful please consider giving it a ⭐️ at [GitHub](https://github.com/LennartHennigs/Button2) and/or [buy me a coffee](https://ko-fi.com/lennart0815).
 Thanks!

 ## How To Use